sasidharank/Automated-GMail/README.md

 Using yagmail client in python

+#Install Required packages through pip

-1.Register your mail and password for one time(it will store in keyring-secure storage in python)
+Register your mail and password for one time(it will store in keyring-secure storage in python)
    > yagmail.register('yourmail', 'yourpassword')

-2.import yagmail and use unlimited automails.